 While you’re at it, your Microsoft 365 subscription offers you a tool to take better notes (and take them faster) by using the Microsoft Office Lens app.
 With it you can use your smartphone’s camera to take a snapshot of anything — such as a whiteboard or a sheet of paper — and turn it into digital note form.
 You’ll never scramble to jot down a whiteboard diagram again.

 6. Research on the fly with Smart Lookup

 When you’re typing something and you’re curious about a word or phrase you used, consider highlighting it, then take advantage of Microsoft 365’s Smart Lookup feature.
 In just one click, you can pull up a Bing search window and find out more about whatever you’re writing about.

 7. Collaborate with co-authoring in Microsoft Word

-With an Office 365 subscription you’ll learn that co-authoring and document collaboration isn’t just relegated to Google Docs.
+With a Microsoft 365 subscription, you’ll learn that co-authoring and document collaboration isn’t just relegated to Google Docs.
 In fact, collaboration and co-authorship have been available to Office users since 2013.
 As long as you save your files to OneDrive or SharePoint, you can instantly share them with your coworkers and track their changes as you work toward a finished product.